PRTG Manual: Monitoring Syslogs and SNMP Traps

 Step 6: (Optionally) create notification triggers

 By default, the warning and error channels of the Syslog Receiver and SNMP Trap Receiver sensors have a very low upper warning or error limit (0.00000001).
-The reason for this is that even when only one syslog or trap has been counted in the respective channel during a scanning interval, the overall status of the sensor will show this with the corresponding status.
+The reason for this is that even when only one syslog or trap has been counted in the respective channel during a scanning interval, the overall status of the sensor shows this with the corresponding status.
 This way, you always recognize if there is something wrong on the monitored system.

-Because of this sensor behavior, best practice would be to add a State Trigger on the Notification Triggers tab of the sensor if you want to get a notification when a warning or error message type comes in.
+Because of this sensor behavior, best practice is to add a state trigger on the Notification Triggers tab of the sensor if you want to get a notification when a warning or error message type comes in.
 Define 0 seconds Down or Warning time condition to not miss any warnings, errors, or any other messages.
 Alternatively, you could use a speed trigger for notifications regarding messages per second.

 For more information, see the Knowledge Base: How can I configure sensors using speed limits to keep the status for more than one interval?

-You can use syslog and trap specific placeholders in notification templates in order to see the messages when you receive a notification.
+You can use syslog and trap specific placeholders in notification templates to see the messages when you receive a notification.
 See the More section for further information.

 How can I configure sensors using speed limits to keep the status for more than one interval?